 4. Ask Donors to Cover the Credit Card Processing Fee

-Organizations who use Donorbox can ask their donor's to cover the credit card processing fee.
-This covers the 2.9% + 30c credit card processing fee from Stripe or Paypal (this fee can be reduced for registered nonprofits), as well as the 1.5% platform fee.
+Organizations that use Donorbox can ask their donors to cover the credit card processing fee.
+This covers the 2.2% + $0.30 credit card processing fee from Stripe or Paypal (this fee can be reduced for registered nonprofits), as well as the 1.5% platform fee.

 5. Suggested Donation Amounts

-Donorbox's checkout process is very straightforward, designed to save your donors as much time as possible.
-In fact, DonorBox provides suggested donation amounts, guiding your donors along the donation process.
+Donorbox's checkout process is very straightforward and designed to save your donors as much time as possible.
+In fact, Donorbox provides suggested donation amounts, guiding your donors along the donation process.